hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 (and associated values), regardless of what other information is included:

 "ipaddr" (byte string, major type 2)
-: the IPv4 address or IPv6 address of the sender, as an string of 4 or 16 bytes in network order.
+: the IPv4 address or IPv6 address of the sender, as a string of 4 or 16 bytes in network order.
 This is necessary as the source IP address of the packet is spoofed